 In memory of Faith Holmes Teyber

-Faith published numerous articles and books on psychotherapy, cultural psychology, child abuse, and the psychology of women; her co-authored text with her husband Ed (Interpersonal Process in Therapy: An Integrative Model-7th ed.) continues to be one of the most respected and widely used textbooks on the therapeutic process in counselor training.
+She published numerous articles and books on psychotherapy, cultural psychology, child abuse, and the psychology of women.
+Her co-authored text with her husband Ed (Interpersonal Process in Therapy: An Integrative Model-7th ed.) continues to be one of the most respected and widely used textbooks on the therapeutic process in counselor training.

-Faith is survived by her loving husband, Ed, his two sons Ted and Reed, her sons Andrew and Cameron, and a host of other family members and friends.
+She is survived by her husband, Ed, his two sons Ted and Reed, her sons Andrew and Cameron, and a host of other family members and friends.